 Employees and their eligible dependents who are participating in a state health insurance plan have access to assistance through EAP.

-Classified, A/P Faculty, T/R Faculty, Adjunct and Wage employees (excluding student wage) are eligible to apply for tuition waiver, once they meet the eligibility requirements.
+Classified, A/P Faculty, T/R Faculty, Adjunct, and 1500 Hour Wage employees (excluding student wage) are eligible to apply for tuition waiver, once they meet the eligibility requirements.
 Review the Employee Tuition Waiver Policy for full eligibility requirements and details.
 Visit the Employee Educational Assistance page for additional information

 To submit an action in PeopleAdmin, please refer to the document that explains how to modify a position [PDF].

 To begin the hiring process, please refer to the document that explains how to create a hiring proposal [PDF].

 Applicants will receive an automated message when position is filled.

 Exempt employees are excluded from overtime payment.
 Non-exempt employees are eligible for overtime.
 Exemption is based on the “primary duties” of the position and qualifying for all three of the following tests:

 - Employee must qualify as an Executive, Administrator, Professional or Computer Professional.